Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Datasets

 \subsection{Semaphoric HGR}

-Semaphoric hand gesture recognition (HGR) research is supported by a diverse range of datasets categorized into three main types based on task formulation: static, isolated dynamic, and continuous dynamic gesture recognition.
-These datasets vary in their application domains (e.g., Human-Computer Interaction (HCI), Human-Machine Interface (HMI), Human-Robot Interaction (HRI)), modalities (e.g., RGB, depth, pose, infrared), and in the number of gesture classes, subjects, and gesture samples they include.
+Semaphoric HGR research is supported by a diverse range of datasets categorized into three main types based on task formulation: SHGR, IDHGR and CDHGR.
+These datasets vary in their application domains (e.g., HCI, HMI, HRI), modalities (e.g., RGB, depth, pose, infrared), and in the number of gesture classes, subjects, and gesture samples they include.
 The statistics of datasets for semaphoric HGR are provided in tables \ref{tab:static_datasets},\ref{tab:isolated_dynamic_datasets} and \ref{tab:continuous_datasets}, regarding the task for which they are used (i.e. static, isolated dynamic and continuous HGR, respectively).